 There is a 10-year statute of limitations on tax debt collection, so if you are having serious financial issues and can’t pay at all, letting that statute run out may be an option.
 To do this, you’ll need to get your tax debt in currently-not-collectible (CNC) status by demonstrating that you cannot pay both reasonable living expenses and your tax debt.

 To request CNC status, the IRS will ask you to provide financial information on Form 433-A or Form 433-F and provide documentation to support amounts listed on the statement.
 If you have any assets that the IRS believes could be sold to pay your debt, they may not grant CNC status.

-While your account is in CNC status, the IRS will not pursue collection, but if you are owed any tax refunds on returns filed while your account is in CNC status, the IRS may keep your refunds and apply them to your debt.
-They may also file a Notice of Federal Tax Lien, which can affect your credit score and your ability to sell your property.
+While your account is in CNC status, the IRS will not pursue collection.
+However, if you are owed any tax refunds on returns filed while your account is in CNC status, the IRS may keep your refunds and apply them to your debt.
+They may also file a Notice of Federal Tax Lien, which can affect your credit score and your ability to sell your property or other assets.

 The IRS will review your income annually to see if your situation has improved.
 If you maintain CNC status until the 10-year statute of limitations runs out, you may no longer be required to make payments, regardless of whether your financial situation improves later on.

 What if you don’t agree with the amount you owe the IRS?